Clearing's Chronic Pain Blog

-Arthritis is a family of diseases of the joints.
-It includes inflammation and breakdown of the joints, and results in swelling, pain and decreased range of motion.
-The most common type of arthritis is osteoarthritis, affecting around 32 million Americans.
+Arthritis is a broad family of joint diseases.
+It can cause inflammation and breakdown of the joints, and can result in swelling, pain and decreased range of motion.
+The most common type of arthritis is osteoarthritis, which affects around 32 million Americans.

-Arthritis occurs when the cartilage that cushions the ends of the bones wears down, and the bones begin to rub together.
+Arthritis occurs when the cartilage that cushions the ends of the bones wears down, letting the bones start to rub together.
 For this reason, it is known as a disease of “wear and tear” that affects people as they age.
-The changes typically develop slowly and get worse over time, and most often occur in the hips, hands and knees.
-The joint wear and tear is not reversible, but some supplements may slow the rate of it.
+The changes typically develop slowly and get worse over time, most often occurring in the hips, hands and knees.
+This joint wear and tear is not reversible, but some supplements may slow its rate.

 For arthritis, natural supplements that may have pain-relieving benefits include glucosamine, chondroitin and NEM®.

-As we mention above, inflammation is involved in many different pain conditions, as either a primary or secondary source of pain.
-Many of the natural supplements that help alleviate pain do this by reducing inflammation via various mechanisms.
-Some of the most popular supplements that reduce inflammation include: willow bark, boswellia, ginger, turmeric, ginseng and omega 3’s.
-These supplements may be of interest to those suffering from chronic inflammatory pain conditions such as arthritis, bursitis and more.
+As we mentioned above, inflammation is involved in many different pain conditions.
+Many of the natural supplements that help alleviate pain do this by reducing inflammation.
+Some of the most popular supplements that reduce inflammation include willow bark, boswellia, ginger, turmeric, ginseng and omega 3’s.
+These supplements may interest patients with chronic inflammatory pain conditions such as arthritis, bursitis and more.

-Neuropathic pain, or pain from “neuropathy,” is an umbrella term used to describe pain that comes from nerve damage.
+Neuropathic pain is an umbrella term used to describe pain from nerve damage.
 The reason why someone may experience pain is because their nerves are not working properly.
 This means that the nerves may send pain signals even when there is no pain.

 Are nutraceuticals right for you?

 Natural supplements and nutraceuticals may help alleviate pain caused by certain conditions.
 If you want to avoid taking pharmaceuticals or opioids for your pain, natural supplements are worth exploring.
-You may also be able to take both, just make sure to consult your doctor before mixing.
+You may also be able to take both; just make sure to consult your doctor first.

 It is important to remember that in the United States, natural supplements are not regulated the same as prescription medications or over-the-counter drugs are.
 Therefore, it’s important to do your research on suggested doses and potential side effects.
 It’s also a good idea to purchase your nutraceuticals from well-known brands.